 The first time I tried the Sphynx, it was to fix a swipe of underarm hair I missed before heading to the beach with family this summer.
 The single-blade razor did an impressive job of fixing my mistakes.
 Bonus: I also learned that the lather bar could be used after shaving as a moisturizer — a soothing benefit for my supersensitive skin.
 As an experiment, I later tried shaving my legs with the Sphynx, and it’s somewhat laborious.
 I also had to refill the water four times.
 But for a touch-up, I didn’t refill it at all.

-The Sphynx is very much a portable product; the founders actually designed it with just one blade for that reason: According to their FAQ page, unlike multiblade razors, you’ll never need to tap it to a sink to rid it of hairs.
+The Sphynx is very much a portable product; the founders actually designed it with just one blade for that reason: According to their FAQ page, unlike multiblade razors, you’ll never need to tap it on a sink to rid it of hairs.
 That means less clogging and a cleaner device, which feels like a reasonable requirement for anything you’ll want to permanently stash in your work bag.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.